-♠ ♥ ♦ ♣ Not all sessions are hosted, but you may come without a partner & take "pot luck".
+♠ ♥ ♦ ♣ Players are always welcome to attend sessions without a partner & take "pot luck".
 If no game available, we will always offer you a free game on your next visit.

-Congratulations to the winners of this month's Player of the Month competition, Brian Smith is overall winner with an average score of 60.95%, very well done.
-The prize for the "best regular" member goes to Steve Waterworth with an average score of 53.36% and our award for the "Level 8 & Under" Player of the Month goes to founder member Gordon Southgate with 54.08% Well played to all....please see David for your prizes
+Congratulations to Chris Wall, the winner of this month's Player of the Month competition with an average score of 61.62%, very well done.
+The prize for the "best regular" member goes jointly to Pawel & Tony with an average score of 54.16% and our award for the "Level 8 & Under" Player of the Month goes to Brian Heard with 55.08% Well played to all....please see David for your prizes